Neuroscience Program Policies

 IV.
 Neuroscience Program Policies

-The following policies concerning the stages of progress toward a Ph.D. degree are listed to serve as information for applicants and as a guide for graduate students in the Neuroscience Program.
-If the Neuroscience Program academic policies should change during the course of a student's doctoral studies, the student will have the option of retaining the policies as stated at the time of the student entrance into the program or adopting the new policies.
+The following policies concerning the stages of progress toward a Ph.D. degree are listed to serve as information for applicants and as a guide for all graduate students in the program.
+If the NSP academic policies should change during the course of a student's doctoral studies, the student will have the option of retaining the policies as stated at the time of the student’s entrance into the program or adopting the new policies.

-Graduate students usually begin their graduate studies in Fall Semester or the preceeding Summer Semester.
+Graduate students usually begin their studies in the fall semester or the preceding summer session as part of an “early start”.

-Students can enroll for classes by computer.
-This is part of an integrated computer system known as the Student Information System (SIS).
-Students can enroll via any computer with Internet access.
+Students can enroll for classes online using the Schedule Builder.
+Registration status can be reviewed in StuInfo.
+Students can enroll via any computer with internet access.
 Students will receive a letter that will include a Personal ID number (PID), a permanent Personal Access Number (PAN), and the date and time to access the enrollment systems.
 Detailed instructions and dates for computer enrollment can be found on the Registrar's Office Enrollment site.
 Students should be aware that late enrollment will result in a substantial additional fee.
-Students will be notified of the results of their enrollment requests by mail.
+Students will be notified of the results of their enrollment requests by mail and or email.
 If the student is not satisfied with the schedule, it can be adjusted via computer.
 After obtaining a schedule of courses, a student will complete the registration process by paying fees indicated on the registration billing statement.
 All students can defer up to half of their tuition and associated fees, and two-thirds of their University housing charges, on their initial billing statement.
 A service fee for deferment is assessed.
 Interest will be charged on the remaining portion of deferred tuition and course fees, but not on deferred housing charges.
 Students who have not paid the minimum amount of their bill by the due date will be dropped from the courses in which they have enrolled.
-Students must return their registration bill to the registrar's office even if there is a zero balance.
+Students must return their registration bill to the registrar's office even if there is a zero balance

-Neuroscience Program students have the right to access their educational records.
-They need to contact the Neuroscience Program Graduate Office and schedule a time to review their files.
-When the review is conducted, the Neuroscience Program secretary will be present.
+NSP graduate students have the right to access their educational records.
+One needs to contact the Academic Program Coordinator and schedule a time to review their file.
+When the review is conducted, the Academic Program Coordinator will be present

-The typical content of a Neuroscience Program student's file includes:
+The typical content of a graduate student's file includes:

 - Checklist of student's forms